railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 ## *2.*Locate the terminal window in Cloud9

+There are three gems we will need to install before we can create a Sinatra project.

-Enter the following commands in the terminal window
+To install these gems, enter the following commands in the terminal window:
 {% highlight sh %}
 gem install sinatra
 gem install thin
 gem install shotgun
 {% endhighlight %}

-The first gem `sinatra` allows us to use the sinatra DSL (Domain Specific Language) in our app
+The first gem `sinatra` allows us to use the Sinatra DSL (Domain Specific Language) in our app.

-`Thin` is a fast web server
+`Thin` is a lightweight and fast web server whose job is to serve up web pages as they are requested.

-`Shotgun` is development server that reloads our app code on each request so we don't need to restart the server to see our changes
+`Shotgun` is development server that reloads our application code with each request.
+This means we don't need to restart the server in order to see our changes.

 ## *3.*Create a Gemfile

 We need to manually create a Gemfile for our app.
-This can be done from the terminal window or the cloud9 file explorer window.
-In cloud9 you can right click and create new file/folder.
-In the examples that follow we use the terminal window
+This can be done from the terminal window or the Cloud9 file explorer window.

+To use the Cloud9 explorer window, right mouse-click and select `New file`.
+Rename this file from `Untitled` to `Gemfile`.

+In the examples that follow we use the terminal window.
 {% highlight sh %}
 touch Gemfile
 {% endhighlight %}
 A Gemfile will now appear in the Cloud9 file explorer window.
-Double click to open it and input the following gems
+Double click to open it and type in the following code which specifies which gems we want included in our application:

 {% highlight sh %}
 source 'https://rubygems.org'

-gem "sinatra"
+gem "Sinatra"
 gem "sqlite3"
 gem "activerecord"
-gem "sinatra-activerecord"
+gem "Sinatra-activerecord"
 group :development do
     gem "shotgun"
     gem "tux"
 end
 {% endhighlight %}

-Save the Gemfile (`cmd + s`) or menu bar `file -> save`.
+Save the Gemfile (`cmd + s` or menu options `file -> save`).

-Any time you edit a Gemfile you must run the following commant in the terminal window
+Any time you edit a Gemfile you must install the new gems.
+To do so, run the following command in the terminal window:

 {% highlight sh %}
 bundle install